ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 **What Happens:**
 1. Orchestrator collects all agent responses
 2. **Extracts structured quotes** from internal agent responses (quoted clauses with section references)
+3. **Validates quote accuracy** by matching LLM-extracted quotes against raw document text:
+   - Calculates accuracy percentage (0-100%) for each quote
+   - Uses fuzzy matching to find exact sentences in document text
+   - Logs average accuracy for monitoring
+   - Accuracy displayed in UI next to each quote (e.g., `"quote text" -100%`)
-3. Combines agent responses, structured quotes, and original user query into a single prompt
+4. Combines agent responses, structured quotes, and original user query into a single prompt
 4. Makes final LLM call using the same provider/model as used in previous steps:
    - The original user query
    - Results from all executed agents